 According to the National Institute on Drug Abuse (NIDA), those who are marijuana-dependent tend to obtain anxiety, mood, depressive, or manic disorders.
 Drugs have also awakened mental illness with those who have schizophrenia in their family history.

 It is perfectly possible that drugs can cause the kind of chemical changes that may lead to mental health issues after engaging in substance abuse behaviors.
-It can actually take months to years of clean time away from drugs and alcohol in order for one’s brain chemistry to be at some sort of healthy equilibrium, if it ever goes back to that at all.
+It can actually take months or even years of sobriety in order for one’s brain chemistry to get back to normal, if it ever goes back to that at all.